 I like to relax by working in a large garden in Beroun.
 I take pleasure in speaking foreign languages that I have learned at some point in my life, especially French.
 I enjoy going to the theater, not only opera.

-I never leave without headphones, I have discovered the magic of audiobooks.
+I never leave home without headphones, I have discovered the magic of audiobooks.
 I am hardworking, reliable… and people say I’m funny.

 Vališová Pavlína

 She has been teaching Czech to foreigners for sixteen years and still enjoys it.
 Currently, she is discovering the countless possibilities of the online world and finding numerous advantages for language teaching there.
-She has always strived to bring authentic language into her teaching, which she also seeks out in language corpora, among other sources.
+She has always strived to bring authentic language into her teaching, which she seeks out in linguistic corpora, among other sources.
 The summer school has thrilled her with its fantastic summer atmosphere and the opportunity to meet students from all over the world in one place.

 Vojvodić Sonja